alsora/learning_cpp/README.md

 email@something.com
 ```

-Now, go to the desired directory on your pc, where you want to clone this repository.
+Now, go to the desired folder on your pc, where you want to clone this repository.
 My desired folder is "Programming", therefore what I do is
 ```bash
 $ cd Programming
 $ git clone https://github.com/ilarioazzollini/learning_cpp.git